Exercise normal safety precautions in Chile. Use common sense. Look out for suspicious behaviour.

 - a copy of any court order conferring custody of the child, including sole custody, if relevant.

-Any documentation not in Spanish must be accompanied by an official Spanish translation.
-These documents must be notarised by a Chilean consular officer at the Ministry of Foreign Affairs in Santiago or at a Chilean Embassy or Consulate overseas prior to travel.
+Documents not in Spanish must be accompanied by an official Spanish translation.
+They must be notarised by a Chilean consular officer at the Ministry of Foreign Affairs in Santiago or at a Chilean Embassy or Consulate overseas prior to travel.
 The date of execution of the documents must not be more than three months prior to entry or departure.
 The same document may be used for entry and exit.
 Carry three copies of each document.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.